Agile vs Waterfall: Pros and Cons, Differences and Similarities

 Agile versus Waterfall: how to choose between two methodologies?

 Waterfall SDLC methodology, which is more traditional for software development is losing its popularity.
 It happens because Agile model is now being increasingly adopted by companies worldwide.
+The questions like “Why Agile” are no longer essential.

 There was a research in 2015 from the Standish Group with interesting results: Agile method produces a higher success rate than Waterfall methodology.
 That’s why Waterfall is gaining the reputation of the traditional and old-fashioned way of thinking.